 Source: Using Primary Sources by Library of Congress.. / Image Source: Primary Source Graphic by adstarkel.
 Used under CC BY-NC-SA 2.0.

 "Accounts or interpretations of events created by someone without firsthand experience."

-Also be sure to check the UMW History and American Studies Resources page.
+More suggestions are below.
+For additional advice, see the UMW History and American Studies Resources page.

 Primary vs. Secondary